 You can also add WP Emojis …

-This plugin includes lets you choose items from an extensive library …
+This plugin includes lets you choose emojis from an extensive range …

 Note: For even more emoticons, you could install a plugin like WP Emoji One.
-WP Emoji One lets you add 1,000+ emoticons to your pages and posts …
+This plugin allows you to insert 1,000+ emoticons into your posts and pages …

-Learn how to add internal links to your content using the WordPress internal linking tool here:
+Learn how to add internal links to your content using the default link tool here:

-Click on the links below for additional resources and information about using special characters and symbols:
+Click on the links below for more resources and information about using custom characters and symbols:

 Congratulations!
-Now you know how to insert HTML characters and symbols into your posts and pages.
+Now you know how to insert HTML characters and symbols into your content.